jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- Elite Universities and Top Positions in the Public Sector (Job Market Paper).
+- Elite Universities and Top Positions in the Public Sector Labor Market (Job Market Paper).

 - The Effect of School Counselors on Middle and High Schools Discipline.